 Hired by Murray-Latta Machine Company, I served as Corporate Health and Safety Manager for the Murray-Latta Machine Company (150 employees) and their heavy equipment manufacturing, fabricating, machining and assembly job shop and millwright field installations operations.
 I was also responsible for Health and Safety at Rodgers Industrial Moving and Rigging (10 employees), and for Progressive Mill Supplies (30 employees) and their repair shop and field operations.

-It was unfortunate but the company ownership decided that they would not support the vision of world class safety that the president, that had hired me, had envisioned.
-None the less, within four months, I orchestrated and chaired a meeting between the BC Division Vice President of the Canadian Manufacturers & Exporters group and the Forestry, Manufacturing and TruckSafe Industry and Labour Services Manager for WorkSafe BC.
-This meeting was to explore bringing the Manufacturing Sector into a COR SAFE framework where manufacturers could get up to 15% base rate rebates for qualifying programs and improved health and safety.
+It was unfortunate, but the company's ownership decided that they would not support the vision of world-class safety that the president, who had hired me, had envisioned.
+Nonetheless, within four months, I orchestrated and chaired a meeting between the BC Division Vice President of the Canadian Manufacturers & Exporters group and the Forestry, Manufacturing and TruckSafe Industry and Labour Services Manager for WorkSafe BC.
+This meeting was to explore bringing the Manufacturing Sector into a COR SAFE framework, where manufacturers could get up to 15% base rate rebates for qualifying programs and improved health and safety.

 Gemba improvements also included improving standard operating procedures (SOPs) for facility air handling (welding plume); developing safe SOPs for a 50-ton press, the 5 and 10-ton overhead cranes and for several milling and shop machines; coaching on proper safety committee functions and interventions; resolving serious safety machine guarding issues, and instituting regulated First Aid coverage for off-shifts.